Are you financially ready for retirement? 8 steps to follow

 Whether you’re paying for health care, adding to a college savings account, or investing in the stock market, making smart financial decisions over time can help you reach your retirement goal.

-If you’re planning for retirement and don’t want to leave any money on the table, you can maximize your income with these high yield savings options in Credible Market.
+If you are planning for retirement and don’t want to leave money on the table, you can maximize your income with these high yield savings options in the Credible Market.

 How can I make sure I have a solid financial plan to prepare for my retirement?

 There are several ways to save money for short-term expenses and retirement savings.

 It’s also important to recognize Social Security, another form of retirement benefit for older Americans or people with disabilities.
 Your Social Security benefits may vary depending on your retirement age, although the traditional age is 65.
 Here are eight ways to help you prepare for your finances for retirement:

 Saving at least three months of cash in an emergency fund should be your first priority.
 You can use your emergency fund instead of your retirement savings to avoid an early withdrawal penalty when a surprise bill arrives or unexpected life events occur.

 A high yield savings account or money market account can generate a higher annual percentage return (APY) than a traditional savings account.
 These FDIC insured deposit accounts also may not have monthly service charges or minimum balance requirements.